Security Home

 • DIY-installed systems sold with professional monitoring, usually without a two-year or longer contract.

-With a professionally monitored DIY system, you pay a monthly monitoring fee, but the fees start at only $15 to $25 per month compared to the $30 and up charged by traditional monitoring services, says Ablondi of Strategy Analytics.
+With a professionally monitored DIY system, you pay a monthly monitoring fee.
+Still, the fees start at only $15 to $25 per month compared to the $30 and up charged by traditional monitoring services, says Ablondi of Strategy Analytics.

 You also avoid installation/activation fees, though not much installation expertise is required.
-Door, window and motion sensors, for example, attach to doors, windows and walls via included peel-and-stick tape.
-For their part, Wi-Fi-equipped security cameras can be placed on shelves or window sills or simply screwed into place.
+Door, window, and motion sensors, for example, attach to doors, windows, and walls via included peel-and-stick tape.
+For their part, Wi-Fi-equipped security cameras can be placed on shelves or window sills or screwed into place.
 (Professionally installed systems, by the way, are no different.)

-Also with most monitored DIY systems, you don't have to commit to two or more years of service (like you once had to do to buy a cellphone).
-So you can pay on a month-to-month basis and switch to self-monitoring at any time.
-You can also pay in advance for a year of service at a discount, like you do with satellite radio.
+Also, with most monitored DIY systems, you don't have to commit to two or more years of service (like you once had to do to buy a cellphone).
+So you can pay monthly and switch to self-monitoring at any time.
+You can also pay in advance for a year of service at a discount as you do with satellite radio.

-One DIY company, Abode, goes as far as offering on-demand monitoring service for three- and seven-day periods for $8 and $15, respectively.
+One DIY company, Abode, offers on-demand monitoring service for three—and seven-day periods for $8 and $15, respectively.
 At the other end of the spectrum is Frontpoint, which requires a three-year service contract for its DIY systems.
 (Note: You can call 1-844-238-7087 for more information on Frontpoint.)

 Other vendors of professionally monitored DIY systems include SimpliSafe, Scout Alarm and GetSafe Home Security.
 And more are on the way.